The Meduna Valleys Community Project

 With Moreno Baccichet e Ivan Provenzale, residents, local administrators, entrepreneurs, second-home owners, all gathered in informal co-design workshops.
 They’ve started by sharing their needs, experiences, and knowledge, with the ultimate goal to develop regenerative projects for places and communities.

-The overall group decided to focus on the fundamental and complex theme of water.
-From the support to the local committees already engaged in the re-discussion of hydroelectric concessions, to the movement for the reopening of the camping (you can still help us by signing the petition), to the cultural and entrepreneurial ideas that emerged from individuals and groups during the workshops.
-At the moment, we are waiting to resume the working teams to explore the opportunities that emerged in the first year.
+At first, the group decided to focus on the fundamental and complex theme of water: from the support to the local committees already engaged in the re-discussion of hydroelectric concessions, to the movement for the reopening of the camping (you can still help us by signing the petition), to the cultural and entrepreneurial ideas that emerged from individuals and groups during the workshops.

 Project in progress